Publishing

 - Include

 openclaw.plugin.json.
-Code plugins also needpackage.jsonwithopenclaw.compat.pluginApiandopenclaw.build.openclawVersion. - To show a custom plugin card icon, add
+Code plugins also needpackage.jsonwithopenclaw.compat.pluginApiandopenclaw.build.openclawVersion. - To show a custom plugin catalog icon on the homepage and plugin list pages,

 icontoopenclaw.plugin.jsonwith any HTTPS image URL. - Include source repository and exact commit metadata, or use the CLI from a GitHub-backed checkout so it can detect them.